brickbots/PiFinder/docs/source/user_guide.rst

 PiFinder address
 -----------------

 In most cases, you can use the name ``pifinder.local`` to connect to the PiFinder.
-On older computers or those that don't support zeroconf networking, you can use the IP address provides on the :ref:`Global Options<user_guide:global options>` screen to connect.
+On older computers or those that don't support zeroconf networking, you can use the IP address provides on the :ref:`Global Options<user_guide:settings menu>` screen to connect.
 You can connect to the PiFinder via:

 * A web browser to use the :ref:`user_guide:Web Interface` for remote control, setting up access to other WiFi networks and for configuration changes